qiyu1987/IbHomework/ab-api-homework-spotify.md

 # Spotify API

-You'll make an API to manage your playlists with different songs.
+You'll make an API to manage your playlists with different songs, stored in a postgres database.

 ## Authentication